DDMAL/Rodan/rodan/jobs/text_alignment/README.md

 # Training a New Calamari model

-What's necessary to train a new model is, essentially, a whole bunch of binarized image files containing individual lines of text, and a bunch of corresponding `.txt` files containing, in plain-text, the text that is on each strip.
-Each text file should have the same name as its corresponding image file (so `001r_5.png` should be transcribed in `001r_5.txt`).
+What's necessary to train a new model is, essentially, a whole bunch of binarized image files containing individual lines of text, and a bunch of corresponding `.gt.txt` files containing, in plain-text, the text that is on each strip.
+Each text file should have the same name as its corresponding image file (so `001r_5.png` should be transcribed in `001r_5.gt.txt`).
 This text should be a perfectly _diplomatic_ transcription: that is, it should represent exactly what characters are in the text script, with no editorializing, expansion of abbreviations, or corrections of spelling.
 For example:

 - "regnū" should be transcribed as "regnū" and not "regnum"
 - "eius" should be transcribed as "eius" and not "ejus"